PMCDC/Fullscreentweaker/README.md

 # Fullscreen Tweaker

 **Fullscreen Tweaker** allow you to adjust game's window into "Borderless Fullscreen".
-You find you game that is currently running in the list, you click "Fullscreenize" and thats it!
+Find the game that is currently running in the list, click "Fullscreenize" and thats it!

 > Some video games does not support Borderless Fullscreen and this tool can help rectify this.